Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/07-Operations-Pt2/Lesson7.md

 Operation queues are instances of the `OperationQueue` class, and its tasks are encapsulated in instances of `Operation`.

+Just as you'd submit a closure of work to a `DispatchQueue` for GCD, instances of the `Operation` class can be submitted to an `OperationQueue` for execution.

 <!--
 the OperationQueue class is what you use to manage the scheduling of an Operation and the maximum number of operations that can run simultaneously.